007chiragshah/tucana/Cyber_Security.md

 ###

-1. **kubernetes secret**:
+1. **Kubernetes secret**:

-- We used secret in our infra to store the sensitive information like password, key, certificate, tokens in a encryption form, which use by the pods or a service to access the credentials or other sensitive data without exposing it in a plain text.
-By using this we can secured our sensitive data.
+- We used secrets in our infra to store sensitive information like passwords, keys, certificates, and  tokens in an encryption form, which is used by the pods or service to access the credentials or other sensitive data without exposing it in plain text.
+By using this we can secure our sensitive data.
-- Secret are encrypting data with base64 encryption algorithm.
+- Secret are encrypting data with the base64 encryption algorithm.

 2. **AES-256 encryption**: